Dynamic Selection in Algorithmic Decision-making: Simulation Experiments

 Figure~\ref{fig:regret} presents the regret of each algorithm.
-First, in contrast to the others, both IV-Greedy and IV-UCB achieve a regret with a diminishing growth rate after a sufficient number of iterations (e.g., $T=5000$).
+First, in contrast to the others, IV-Greedy achieves a regret with a diminishing growth rate after a sufficient number of iterations (e.g., $T=5000$).
 The confidence bands further show that the performances of these two algorithms are stable in the learning process.
-Second, to verify our theoretical results in Theorems \ref{theo:IV-Greedy-regret} and \ref{theo:IV-UCB-regret}, we conduct a linear regression analysis of the regrets of IV-Greedy and IV-UCB on $\log(t)$ and $\log^2(t)$, respectively.
-The value of $R^2$ is $0.99$ for IV-Greedy and $0.88$ for IV-UCB, thereby providing strong empirical evidence for our theory.
-Third, although the theoretical analysis requires that Phases~1 and 2 of IV-Greedy and IV-UCB should be ``sufficiently long,'' the simulation results indicate that they can be set to be moderate values ($\ttR=50$ and $\ttU=100$) in practice.
+Second, to verify our theoretical result in Theorem \ref{theo:IV-Greedy-regret}, we conduct a linear regression analysis of the regrets of IV-Greedy on $\log(t)$.
+The value of $R^2$ is $0.99$, thereby providing strong empirical evidence for our theory.
+Third, although the theoretical analysis requires that Phases~1 and 2 of IV-Greedy should be ``sufficiently long,'' the simulation results indicate that they can be set to be moderate values ($\ttR=50$ and $\ttU=100$) in practice.

+Figure~\ref{fig:bias} presents the biases of the coefficient estimates.
+For the estimates produced by IV-Greedy, the bias vanishes as the number of iterations increases, while the other algorithms are generally biased.
+In particular, the fact that Naive-IV-Greedy produces inconsistent estimates of the coefficients demonstrates the existence of endogeneity spillover in this online learning example (the endogeneity in the covariates is addressed by the use of IVs in the arm-specific 2SLS, but the endogeneity that spills over to the actions remains).

+Secondly, it is well known in the online learning literature that the use of the UCB criterion encourages the ``exploration'' (in the conventional sense) of seemingly inferior arms.
+Assuming the absence of endogeneity, this would allow OLS-UCB to provide consistent estimates of the coefficients at the cost of a sub-linear regret.
+The observation that OLS-UCB does not yield consistent estimates aligns with our discussion at the end of Section~\ref{sec:double-endog}.
+Namely, to address the endogeneity issue in an online learning environment, one must undertake what is termed ``ex-ante exploration''.
+This process involves perturbing the data-generating process, and IVs serve this purpose effectively.